mnaganov/helr-learning/chapter7-higher-order-functions.md

 12
 ```

-**Note:** Using the function composition function `comp` does not make the
+**Note:** Using the function composition function `comp` via `funcall` or
-code more readable vs. normal nested function application when need to use
+`apply` does not make the code more readable vs. normal nested function
-`comp` via `funcall` or `apply`.
+application.
 However, use of `defalias` helps.

 ```rust
 >> fn comp<A, B, C, F, G>(f: F, g: G) -> impl FnOnce(A) -> C where F: FnOnce(B) -> C, G: FnOnce(A) -> B { move |x: A| f(g(x)) }
 ```

-This is the most generic implementation.
-Depending on the actual types of
+**Note:** This is the most generic implementation.
+Depending on the actual types
-the closures passed in: `FnOnce`, `FnMut`, or `Fn`, the resulting closure
+of the closure passed in as an argument: `FnOnce`, `FnMut`, or `Fn`, the
-will have the same implementation.
+resulting implementation of the closure will be the same.

 ```rust
 >> comp(|y|{2*y}, |x|{1+x})(&1)